How to recover from burnout

 What are the 5 stages of burnout?

-Much like stress, burnout creeps up on you in five stages:
+Much like tension, burnout creeps up on you in five stages:

 Honeymoon phase.
 Going above and beyond to prove yourself, and dismissing the early warning signs of problems.

-Stress onset.
-The honeymoon stage wears off, and you begin to notice the signs of stress and anxiety (even if you're still brushing them off).
-It's vital at this stage to find ways to relieve stress.
+Tension onset.
+The honeymoon stage wears off, and you begin to notice the signs of feeling overwhelmed and excessive worrying (even if you're still brushing them off).
+It's vital at this stage to find ways to relieve tension.

-Chronic stress.
-Stress becomes persistent and affects your daily life, yet you feel unable to do anything about it.
+Chronic tension.
+Tension becomes persistent and affects your daily life, yet you feel unable to do anything about it.

 Burnout phase.
 You reach your limit and abandon your personal needs and self-care.
 At this stage, you can no longer function as you normally would.